 One of our most common queries on the Careline is – how much milk should my baby be drinking?
-While there is no hard and fast rule as every baby is different, we have put together a recommended feeding guide from 0-12 months.
+While there is no hard and fast rule as every baby is different, we have put together a recommended bottlefeeding guide from 0-12 months.

 Every baby is different and the amount you feed your baby